I Need a Bat Survey

 What time of year can a survey be undertaken?

 The timing of bat surveys is very important.
-A scoping survey can be undertaken throughout the year to assess the potential of a building/structure being used by bats.
+A scoping survey or preliminary roost inspection can be undertaken throughout the year to assess the potential of a building/structure being used by bats.
 However, if the survey determines that the structure has potential to be used by bats, dawn and dusk surveys will need to be undertaken during the active season (late April – September).
 Conversely, if a building is assessed as potentially being used as hibernation site a winter survey may be required.

 How Acer Ecology Can Help You